waimea-cpy/course-plan-200dtd/README.md

-# course-plan-200dtd
+# DT Course Plan for 200DTD

-Course and lesson planning for 200DTD
+Learning goals and success criteria for 200DTD